Successfully Operating the BC-375-E

 for $500 on eBay.
 A quad of VT-4 tubes in similar condition would sell

 for much more than the four times one would expect.
-The last
+Fair Radio's

-tubes.
-That leaves the BC-375/191 owner almost afraid to power up
+leaves the BC-375/191 owner almost afraid to power up his transmitter

 higher in price everyday and they aren't a cheap substitute

 I'm sure that today the majority of VT-4/211E tubes are NOT being used.
-The current audiophile purchasers have no intention of ever powering up a VT-4.
+The current audiophile/vacuum tube investor purchasers have no intention of ever powering up a VT-4.
 They won't be installing them into any type of audio amplifier.
 The only intention is to hoard them for future sale - an investment.
-And, because of this hoarding/investment and its effect on VT-4 prices, today, (2020) it's rare to hear a BC-375 or BC-191 on the air.
+And, because of this hoarding/investment and its effect on VT-4 prices, today, (2021) it's rare to hear a BC-375 or BC-191 on the air.
 I don't know of any that are undergoing restoration.
-Most military radio enthusiasts figure "why try to operate a transmitter that is so expensive to restore and so difficult to get to sound good when, for a fraction of the cost, an ART-13 can be purchased and it runs twice the power output - and sounds really good doing it - and the tubes for it are cheap and of no interest to audiophiles."
+Most military radio enthusiasts figure "why try to operate a transmitter that is so expensive to restore and so difficult to get to sound good when, for a fraction of the cost, an ART-13 can be purchased and it runs twice the power output - and sounds really good doing it - and the tubes for it are cheap and of no interest to audiophiles or investors."